-TU Munich and Speedinvest with survey result on European startup and venture capital industry
+TU Munich and Speedinvest with survey results on the European startup and venture capital industry

 Speedinvest and the Technical University of Munich have published the results of an extensive survey of European investors.
 The study reveals exclusive insights into the mindsets of venture capitalists across the continent.

-Berlin - The survey, which involved 437 individual investors across Europe, sheds light on how European venture capitalists view and approach startup investing.
-The study also compares the European ecosystem with its U.S. counterpart in the current market environment.
+Berlin - The survey, in which 437 individual investors across Europe participated, sheds light on European venture capitalists' views and approaches to startup investing.
+The study also compares the European ecosystem with its US counterpart in the current market environment.

-Europe promises market leadership, high quality of life and attractive investment opportunities for U.S. and international investors.
+Europe promises market leadership, a high quality of life and attractive investment opportunities for US and international investors.

 Andreas Schwarzenbrunner, Partner Speedinvest

-Key findings include that a startup's management team is the deciding factor in investment decisions for 49% of investors surveyed, 84% of investors believe Europe's "unicorns" are overvalued, and 87% of VCs view Europe as a fragmented ecosystem with regional hubs and different regulatory processes.
+Key findings include that a startup's management team is the decisive factor in investment decisions for 49% of investors surveyed, 84% of investors believe that Europe's "unicorns" are overvalued, and 87% of VCs view Europe as a fragmented ecosystem with regional centers and different regulatory processes.

-According to the study's findings, networking plays a critical role in the venture capital industry.
+According to the results of the study, networking plays a crucial role in the venture capital industry.
 Venture capitalists use various sources to find potential investment opportunities.
 The most important sources are self-generated funds and recommendations from the professional network.
 Recommendations from existing portfolio companies or conferences, on the other hand, are considered less relevant.
-For investors, the management team of a startup is the decisive factor in the investment decision.
-The first impression made by the management team is the deciding factor for 42% of investors as to whether they invest or not.
+For investors, the management team of a start-up is the decisive factor in the investment decision.
+The first impression made by the management team is decisive for 42% of investors when deciding whether or not to invest.
 This illustrates how important the first impression is

-Our goal was to take the pulse of the industry and show how European VC firms think and act in the current market.
+Our aim was to take the pulse of the industry and show how European VC companies think and act in the current market.

 Oliver Holle, Co-Founder, CEO & Managing Partner Speedinvest

 Investors consider European "unicorns" to be overvalued, regardless of whether they already have such a company in their portfolio or not.
-The main factors in valuing startups are the expected exit, the desired ownership percentage and the valuation of comparable investments.
+The main factors in the valuation of start-ups are the expected exit, the desired ownership percentage and the valuation of comparable investments.

-According to the survey, 13% of venture capitalists surveyed neglect to analyze financial ratios when making investment decisions.
-When they do look at numbers, they rely primarily on revenue/earnings multiples, cash-on-cash multiples, and hurdle rates or IRRs.
+According to the survey, 13% of the venture capitalists surveyed neglect to analyze financial ratios when making their investment decisions.
+When they do look at numbers, they mainly rely on sales/earnings multiple, cash-on-cash multiple and hurdle rate or IRR.
 Only 13% use discounted cash flows and NPV for their investment analysis.
-This suggests that traditional financial valuation approaches are not commonly used in practice by European VC investors, especially for early-stage startups.
+This suggests that traditional financial valuation approaches are not commonly used in practice by European VC investors, especially for early stage startups.

 The continued enthusiasm for European startup culture evident from the survey is refreshing.